ArthurClemens/dialogic/README.md

 * Manage multiple items
   * Manage simultaneous (stacked) items
-  * Manage a queue of items to show one after the other
+  * Manage a queue of items to show sequentially
+* Optional automatic mode
+  * Show and hide when matching a condition such as a route
 * Transitions
   * Show and hide an item with specific transition options (or use CSS)
   * Handle separate spawn locations (for example for different types of notifications)